JollyShmo/CSV_Import_Blender/README.md

 - [`Blender website`](https://www.blender.org)
 - [Download Blender](https://www.blender.org/download/release/Blender3.6/blender-3.6.2-windows-x64.msi/) The open-source 3D creation suite used to run the addon.
 - [`RenderDoc website`](https://renderdoc.org/)
-- [Download RenderDoc x64](https://renderdoc.org/stable/1.28/RenderDoc_1.28_64.msi) A graphics debugger, which can be used to export the CSV files for importing.
+- [Download RenderDoc x64](https://renderdoc.org/stable/1.28/RenderDoc_1.28_64.msi) A graphics debugger, which can be used to export the CSV files for importing to Blender.

 ## Install Addon and Usage
 1. Download the addon by clicking the header CSV Mesh Importer picutre.